jjchandru/zestiox-backend-py/README.md

 ## Next Steps

-- Read the `app-features.md` file for the full list of features to implement.
+- Review the REST API requirements above for the features to implement.
 - Use the provided folder structure and files as a starting point for your development.
 - If you have any issues, check the terminal output for error messages and ensure all steps above were followed.